MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 ### What is the DOM?

 The DOM is a browser-based representation of a web page, which consists of a number of objects.
-It is a tree structure, where each element (called a node) belongs to a parent:
+It is represented as a tree structure, where each child element (called a node) belongs to a parent:

 ![](https://miro.medium.com/max/700/1*5zKczvG219FSLibHQH4jSA.png)

+> At the top level, above `document` is `window`

 As you can see from the image, each node can have a number of attributes.
 If you know HTML, you'll know an anchor has a `href`, and can also have a `class` attribute.
 A node can also have a text node as a child.
 HTML elements like headings and anchors will typically have a text node.

+> In your browser console, type `window.document.head`.
+This will retrieve the head element of the page.

 ### The history of the DOM

+> DOM history isn't required for the exam but it is useful to know

 As we learned above, Microsoft and Netscape were the main players in the mid-90s browser market.
 Each company favoured their own implementation of JavaScript; Microsoft had JScript and Netscape and JavaScript.
 Microsoft's JScript was actually just JavaScript but with a different name to avoid trademark issues.